asus-linux-drivers/asus-bios-updates-notifier/README.md

 - Notifier is installed for current user and does not run under `$ sudo`
 - Customizable scripts which by default show notification bubbles via `$ notify-send`
+- Via config is possible check BIOS version of any Asus product

 ## Installation